beetbox/beets/docs/plugins/smartplaylist.rst

 You can generate as many playlists as you want by adding them to the ``playlists`` section, using beets query syntax (see :doc:`/reference/query`) for ``query`` and the file name to be generated for ``name``.
+The query will be split using shell-like syntax, so if you need to use spaces in the query, be sure to quote them (e.g., ``artist:"The Beatles"``).
 If you have existing files with the same names, you should back them up---they will be overwritten when the plugin runs.

 For more advanced usage, you can use template syntax (see :doc:`/reference/pathformat/`) in the ``name`` field.
 For example::